prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.</p>
+<p>sampleLimit defines a per-scrape limit on the number of scraped samples
+that will be accepted.</p>
 </td>
 </tr>
 <tr>